 }

-The main way to consume boolean values is through conditionals like an if statement.
-We’ll cover how if statements work in Rust in the “Control Flow” section of this chapter.
+The main way to consume boolean values is through conditionals, such as an if statement.
+We’ll cover how if statements work in Rust in the “Control Flow” section on page XX.

+Production: See cross-reference above.

 The Character Type

-So far we’ve only worked with numbers, but Rust supports letters too.
-Rust’s char type is the language’s most primitive alphabetic type, and this code shows one way to use it:
+So far you’ve only worked with numbers, but Rust supports letters too.
+Rust’s char type is the language’s most primitive alphabetic type, and the following code shows one way to use it:

 Filename: src/main.rs